mikechi702/CrocoVisionAI/README.md

 ## APIs
 - Flickr: Used to download the training, validation, and testing set for the LLM .
 All images are from public domain.

+## Notes
+- LLM pipeline to the frontend is incomplete.
+Currently, it is only accessible by running <python llm.py> in the terminal.
+- The 'inputs' folder contains sample images you can use to manually test the LLM.
+These are not used anywhere in the training, validation, or testing sets within the LLM.